katyjmt/readme-generator/README.md

 Runs on the command-line, prompts the user with questions, auto-generates README.md file once questions are completed.

 ## Installation
 Download the files from the repository, then navigate via the command line to the local folder in which they're stored.
-Once in the folder, type 'node index.js' to run the application.
+Once in the folder, type 'npm i' to install the packages needed for the application, then type 'node index.js' to run the application.

+NOTE: This application requires node.js and npm to be installed on the user's computer as a prerequisite for use.

 ## Usage
 Once your project is ready to be shared, run the application to easily create a README.md file within the folder you are in.
 Then move the file to your project respository to ensure others can easily learn key information about your project.